 Hi Mel, I was fortunate enough to have the opportunity to have a class that explored these authors.
 "Wuthering Heights" is probably the most famous writing in the article.
 Mary Wollstonecraft is a well respected feminist writer, but today her daughter Mary Shelley, author of "Frankenstein," is better known by modern readers.
 I would venture that Shelley's work built on what she learned from the writing of her mother as well as her husband Percy Bysshe Shelley and his friend Lord Byron.

-Mel Carriere from San Diego California on August 11, 2013:
+Mel Carriere from Snowbound and down in Northern Colorado on August 11, 2013: